Digital Marketing 11 min read

 - Visually browsable search results.
 “Designed for searches looking for inspiration” or pegs and will prioritize visual results for specific queries.
 Work best with design ideas and other similar queries.

 As a newer update, the SEO community has yet to see more content applications that meet these new changes MUM is bringing.
 But for quick actions you can consider, we suggest that you draw focus on creating spin-off content built around your related keywords to help you rank for the SERP real estate taken up by Things to know.
 Additionally, and when applicable, aim to develop high-quality, informative, visual content to target the Visually browsable search results.

 While MUM signals Google’s entry into a new era for search, it also continues the trend of their overall objective: to answer user queries in the most optimal ways possible.
-By walking down that same path, SEO pros can strategically boost their SERP rankings and achieve their own goals in 2021 and beyond.
+By walking down that same path, knowing Google Algorithim updates can strategically boost your SERP rankings and achieve their own goals on search.

 Make your brand more visible on search when you take note of these three key takeaways: